hgulamm/OSII/README.md

 4001 001

-OUTPUT FORMAT: 3
+OUTPUT FORMAT:

-The output displayed in console: The value -2 is added to 5
+The output displayed in console: 3

+(The value -2 is added to 5)